Production of The Lord of the Rings film series: Previous adaptations

 Tolkien's novels The Hobbit (1937) and The Lord of the Rings (1954–55), set in Middle-earth, were the subject of many early failed attempts to bring the fictional universe to life in screen.
 Tolkien was skeptical of the prospects of an adaptation.
-While animated and live-action shorts were made in 1967 and 1971, the first commercial depiction of one of his books onscreen was in an animated television special of The Hobbit in 1977.
-The first big screen adaptation of the fictional setting was introduced in Ralph Bakshi's animated 1978 film.
+While animated and live-action shorts were made in 1967 and 1971, the first commercial depiction of one of his books onscreen was an animated television special of The Hobbit, produced by Rankin/Bass in 1977.
+The first cinematic adaptation of the fictional setting was Ralph Bakshi's animated 1978 film The Lord of the Rings.

-The rights to adapt Tolkien's works passed through the hands of several studios, having been briefly leased to Rembrandt films before being sold perpetually to United Artists (UA), who then passed them in part to Saul Zaentz (which did business as Middle-earth Enterprises).
+The rights to adapt Tolkien's works passed through the hands of several studios, having been briefly leased to Rembrandt Films before being sold perpetually to United Artists (UA), who then passed them in part to Saul Zaentz (which did business as Middle-earth Enterprises).
 Filmmakers and producers interested in an adaptation included Walt Disney, Al Brodax, Forrest J Ackerman, Samuel Gelfman, Denis O'Dell (who contacted David Lean, Stanley Kubrick and Michelangelo Antonioni to direct), and Heinz Edelmann.

 At the time that Bakshi's film was released, a teenaged Peter Jackson had not read the book, and went to see the film: "I liked the early part – it had some quaint sequences in Hobbiton, a creepy encounter with the Black Rider on the road, and a few quite good battle scenes – but then, about half way through, the storytelling became very disjointed and disorientating and I really didn't understand what was going on.
 However, what it did do was to make me want to read the book – if only to find out what happened!"
 He then read the book, thinking it would make for a great live-action film.
 He assumed that Disney or filmmakers like George Lucas or Steven Spielberg would eventually produce one for him to see, but realized it would have been impossible to adapt at the time.
 An amateur filmmaker, he soon tried making original fantasy films inspired by Jason and the Argonauts and Conan the Barbarian.
 He did not revisit the books until 1997, thinking that he would be out of his depth to adapt them.